Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 Language comprehension is a skill we use in everyday life when we converse with peers, read a magazine, listen to the radio, or watch television.
 Recalling information for later use is a part of working memory, which we use to apply information learned at a later date.
 This exercise will help the user learn the strategies that they can apply when they go back to school, work, and engage with others in their community.

 You can modify:

-Over 2160 unique game configurations and significant data set depth.
+Over 2,160 unique exercise configurations and significant data set depth.